jaishreerang/CloudProjectReport/README.md

 ROC Evaluation for Logistic Regression
 Accuracy calculated using predicted and actual labels

-Translating the sentences into vectors using word2vec pretrained model by averaging the word-vectors of each sentence on cloud.
-We need to copy the pre-trained model on all the nodes for that.
+Translating the sentences into vectors using word2vec pretrained model by averaging the word-vectors of each sentence on local and cloud.
+For cloud we need to copy the pre-trained model on all the nodes for that.

 Sentiment-Last method, and compare with the word2vec method.

+We also had to do Data Preparation, Negative Sampling, PCA-transformation, and some local data evaluation using gensim library

 #### Observations